Pat-Lafon/Cobb_Artifact/README.md

 ### Getting a lay of the land

-This artifact is divided into two projects: Cobb which is the program synthesizer and Cobb_PBT which evaluates the produced generators.
+This artifact is divided into two projects:

-Cobb contains:
+  1. `Cobb`: the implementation of our type-guided input repair algorithm. `Cobb` uses a modified version of `Poirot`, the coverage-type checker described in `Covering All the Bases: Type-Based Verification of Test Input Generators` by Zhou et al.
-`underapproximation_type`
+  2. `Cobb_PBT`: the scripts needed to reproduce the evaluation of Cobb presented in the paper.

 ## Build/Install